bnwzc/LinuxAssignment3/README.md

 ```
 sudo chown -R <user-name>:<user-name> /home/user-name/.ssh
 ```
-Test that you can connect to your server with your new regular user
+Exit the root and test that you can connect to your server with your new regular user
 ```
 ssh -i path-to-your-key user-name@your_ip
 ```